 For most children target levels are 4–7mmol/l on waking and before meals, rising to 5–9mmol/l after meals, though some children may have different targets.
 An individual child’s targets will be stated in their individual healthcare plan (IHP).

-A blood glucose test generally takes just a few seconds and a child is likely to need to test:
+A blood sugar test generally takes just a few seconds and a child is likely to need to test:

 - before meals